Mosquito Prevention for Ornamental Ponds

 - Line the edge of the pond with rock.
 This will inhibit plant growth.

 - Install a small fountain or aerator.
-The movement of the water interferes with egg-laying by female mosquitoes.
-An aerator will also suppress mosquitoes by improving general water quality.
+The movement of the water interferes with egg-laying by female mosquitos.
+An aerator will also suppress mosquitos by improving general water quality.

 - Try using mosquito donuts for larval control.
 This is a product similar to one used by our staff for larval abatement.
 The donuts may be bought at hardware, nursery, and ornamental pond stores in the area.